agilepro/epiconsciousness/docs/Ethics/Morality/objective-truths.md

 ## Boat Design Analogy

-Is there an objective truth about the design of boats, and if so, who created those truths.
+Is there an objective truth about the design of boats, and if so, who created those truths?

 Consider the ancient coracle boat which is the simplest boat possible and it is a design that was created by humans 100,000 years ago.
 One can imagine ancient humans running a competition to see who, among a field of such boats, could get to the finish line the fastest.

 ![](boat-coracle.png)

 As time went on, boat design advanced in many ways and with many materials.
-Each advance made a boat that was objectively better up to the fasted sailing boats that humans have ever made: the Americas Cup winners.
+Each advance made a boat that was objectively better up to the fastest sailing boats that humans have ever made: the Americas Cup winners.
 Through trial and testing of many different design options, boat makers found out what worked and what does not work as far as making a sailing boat go fast.
 The monohull gave way to the catamaran.
 Carbon fiber replaced wood.
 Tall sails were found more effective than wide sails.
 Etc.

 ![](boat-racing.png)